Session #13

 We see the motion of God foretelling the beginning and end of His salvific plan immediately after man falls "enmity between you and the woman"

-24: This passage concerns God's plan of salvation, but it can be a little bit dense, especially when reading it somewhat out of context.
-Daniel prayed to God about delivering His people and then gave him a vision through Gabriel which begins with this verse.
-It begins with Five achievements.
+24: This passage speaks to God's plan of salvation, but it can be dense, especially when read out of context.
+Daniel prayed to God, asking for the deliverance of His people, and in response, God gave him a vision through Gabriel, starting with this verse.
+The vision outlines five key achievements that will unfold in God's redemptive plan.

 "Finish transgression"